What is a Self-Directed IRA?

 Self-Directed IRA Services – The Passive Custodian

-On the other hand, a Self-Directed IRA custodian, such a IRA Financial Trust allows IRA holders to engage in alternative asset investments.
+On the other hand, a passive custodian, such a IRA Financial Trust allows IRA holders to engage in alternative asset investments.
 In addition, a self-directed IRA custodian (aka, passive custodian) doesn’t provide clients with investment advice.
 They do not sell investments, therefore is not treated as a fiduciary.

-In other words, if you want to establish a self-directed IRA to invest in alternative asset investments, do not choose a bank or traditional financial institution.
+In other words, if you want to establish the retirement plan to invest in alternative asset investments, do not choose a bank or traditional financial institution.
 Instead, open an IRA at a self-directed IRA custodian, such as IRA Financial Trust Company.

 Traditional banks and financial institutions do not allow you to make alternative asset investments, because they don’t make money from those investments.